Frequently Asked Questions

 Plans to acquire, transport, and house animals is reviewed and approved by OLAC as part of the AUP review process.

 Once approved, all arrangements for the acquisition and transportation of live vertebrates from any source must be made through OLAC.
-Forms for animal purchase/acquisition and transfers can be found on the OLAC website (under Forms & Publications).
+Forms for animal purchase/acquisition and transfers can be found on the OLAC website (under Forms).
 Please be aware that some animals may be quarantined upon arrival, a decision that is dependent on the source of the animals.
 Please discuss this potential requirement with OLAC prior to acquiring/purchasing the animals.

 How do I arrange to acquire/purchase and transport live wild animals?

 Arrangements for any necessary quarantine must be made through OLAC before animals are obtained.
-The investigator also is responsible for determining if permits (e.g., U.S. Fish and Wildlife or California Fish and Game) are required.
+The investigator also is responsible for determining if permits (e.g., U.S. Fish and Wildlife or California Fish and Wildlife) are required.
 All applicable permits must be obtained before trapping, importing, or otherwise, obtaining wild, protected and/or endangered species.
-If the animals are illegal to possess in the state of California (“detrimental species”), OLAC must apply for the permits.
+If the animals are illegal to possess in the state of California (“restricted species”), OLAC must apply for the permits.
 All other permits, such as those for importation and collection, are the responsibility of the Principal Investigator to obtain; although, OLAC may be contacted for advice or assistance in procuring them.

 How is housing space for animals assigned?